 - A plan tied to the value of the company

 A mid-term Phantom Stock plan might best fit the circumstances.
-Participants would have an immediate unvested benefit, which would be forfeited at their departure.
-They are also incentivized to grow the company, since their eventual benefit is tied to the company’s value.
+Participants would have an immediate unvested benefit, which they would forfeit at their departure.
+There is also incentive for them to grow the company since their eventual benefit and the company’s value tie together.

 Company B is interested in providing incentive for key employees to grow the company.
 A secondary objective is to tie them to the company long term.

 - The plan should reward growth before other objectives

 - Employees should vest in the benefit slowly to enhance retention

 These factors suggest a long-term Stock Appreciation Rights plan might be appropriate.
 Participants would start with no accrued benefit.
 But, they would receive a percentage of the increase in company value from the point of grant.
 The participants would vest into full ownership of the benefit over the term of the SAR grants, providing a retention incentive.

 Plan Design Considerations